-This breaded eggplant caprese stack is not only visually awesome, but tastefully awesome!
-The eggplant is breaded with panko breadcrumbs, pan fried to golden crispy perfection, and then stacked high with classic caprese ingredients.
+This crispy eggplant caprese stack is not only visually awesome, but tastefully awesome!
+The eggplant is breaded with panko breadcrumbs, pan fried to golden crispy perfection, and then stacked high with classic caprese salad ingredients.

 Eggplants are one of my favorite vegetables to cook with.
 They are high fiber, low calorie, that is so versatile.
 Rich in nutrients, eggplant recipes are the perfect vegetable to still get a hearty meal with no meat necessary.

 Although eggplant skin is edible, it can be tough and bitter so I peeled mine using a vegetable peeler.
 Once peeled, we are going to use a chef’s knife and cut the eggplant into 1/2 inch slices.

 Next we are going to salt our eggplant slices.
 It is said that by salting the eggplant, it will draw out the bitterness associated with eggplant.
 Eggplants are known to not be as bitter as they once were which is great but, I also salt for other reasons too.
 Much like zucchini’s, eggplants have a high water content, so by salting them we will draw out the extra moisture, ensuring our breading will get crispy.
 Another reason is we are seasoning it from the inside out.
 The salt penetrates through the eggplant, ensuring every bite you have later is perfectly seasoned.

 I salted both sides of the eggplant and let it sit at room temperature for 30 minutes on a paper towel lined baking sheet.
 After the 30 minutes is up, I washed the excess salt and moisture off the eggplant in a colander, and dried each piece with paper towel.
 You want to make sure the eggplant is dry so the breading will adhere.